Pre Tag

 Last updated on

-HTML paragraph tag are used to define paragraphs of text on a web page.
-Learn how to use the `<p>` tag to create paragraphs in HTML.
+The `<img>` tag in HTML is used to insert images on a web page.
+Learn how to use the `<img>` tag to display images in HTML.